KastnerRG/Read_the_docs/docs/devcloud.rst

 Open the file *src/matrix_mul_dpcpp.cpp*.

 Line 55 uses the default_selector for the hardware device.
-See Section 4.3.8 of the `Programming Guide <https://software.intel.com/sites/default/files/oneAPIProgrammingGuide_3.pdf>`_ for more details.

-Modify the code to select a FPGA device.
-This can be accomplished in two steps:
+Modify the code to use the FPGA emulator by performing the following:

 * Include a header file by adding the line